 Normal practice means a commercial place of business in or from which a Practitioner regularly operates an exercise physiology practice and provides treatment services.
 It also includes facilities where services may be delivered on a regular or contracted basis, such as a private hospital, hydrotherapy pool or gymnasium.

-Practitioner in this document, means a psychologist or counsellor who delivers services in accordance with the Fees Order to a NSW worker.
+Practitioner in this document means an Accredited Exercise Physiologist who delivers services in accordance with the Fees Order to a NSW worker.